Sousheyyy/CryptRaider/README.md

 ## Conclusion

-Cryptraider is a dungeon-themed puzzle game developed using Unreal Engine 5.1.
-The game features modular level design, lighting with Lumen, and line tracing and collisions.
 Developing this game provided the developer with valuable experience using Unreal Engine 5.1, game mechanics, C++ programming, modular level design, and lighting with Lumen.